 <mix number=""></mix> This is the mix number of a job on the system.
 The operating system displays the status of the job associated with the mix number.
 The value of $<$ mix number> cannot be 0 or 1.
-Because this option selects one specific job, the job selection options (PRIORITY, NAME, and so forth) are- ignored.
-M This causes the MCP to display both previous ACCEPT and DISPLAY messages.
-For example, <mix number&gt; WY M displays the following:</mix • The status of the job • Messages sent to the job through the AX (Response To An ACCEPT) command • Messages sent from the job for display on the ODT (for example, by the DISPLAY verb in COBOL) <n></n> This is the number of messages to display and can be a number from 1 to 10.
+Because this option selects one specific job, the job selection options (PRIORITY, NAME, and so forth) are- ignored. Μ This causes the MCP to display both previous ACCEPT and DISPLAY messages.
+For example, <mix number> WY M displays the following:</mix • The status of the job • Messages sent to the job through the AX (Response To An ACCEPT) command • Messages sent from the job for display on the ODT (for example, by the DISPLAY verb in COBOL) <n></n> This is the number of messages to display and can be a number from 1 to 10.
 The default is 2.
 PRIORITY <value1> TO <value2></value2></value1> Selects jobs based on processor priority.
 You have the option of selecting a single priority or a range of priorities.
-The value of <value1> and the optional <value2> must be integers from 1 through 9, and the value of <value1> must be less than or equal to <value2>.
-The abbreviation P is accepted for PRIORITY.</value2></value1></value2></value1>
+The value of <valuel> and the optional <value2> must be integers from 1 through 9, and the value of <value1> must be less than or equal to <value2>.
+The abbreviation P is accepted for PRIORITY.</value2></value1></value2></valuel>

-NAME <mfid> / <name> Selects jobs based on the program name and (optionally) on the multiprogram name, or multifile id (mfid).
+NAME <mfid> / <name></name></mfid> Selects jobs based on the program name and (optionally) on the multiprogram name, or multifile id (mfid).
 You can enter a maximum of 10 name selections, separated by commas.
-The abbreviation N is accepted for NAME.

-You can also select jobs based on part of a name by masking the name using the equal sign as a masking character.
-Use an equal sign for any unknown characters in the name.
-For example, the following command displays all programs in the mix beginning with the three characters DMP, but does not display the program DMPOUT.

-WY NAME DMP= EXCEPT NAME DMPOUT

-TYPE <program type>Selects jobs based on the type of program.
+The abbreviation N is accepted for NAME. masking the na character.
+Use characters in t command displ elect jobs based on part of a name by ame using the equal sign as a masking an equal sign for any unknown he name.
+For example, the following lays all programs in the mix beginning characters DMP, but does not display MPOUT.
+WY NAME DMP= E XCEPT NAME DMPOUT TYPE <program type=""></program> Selects jobs based on the type of program.
 The abbreviation T is accepted for TYPE.
 You can enter a maximum of 14 type selections.
-The available program types are as follows:

-BNAHNDL Program is a BNA handler.
+The available program types are as follows: BNAHNDL Program is a BNA handler.
 COMPILER Program generates object code.
 COMPSHAR Program that generates object code, executed as a timesharing task.
 COPY Program is SYSTEM/COPY intrinsic.

-DMPALL Program is DMPALL intrinsic.
+1 DMPALL Program is DMPALL intrinsic.
 DMSPROG Program is a DMSII control program (for example, DBP).
 DSKOUT Program is DSKOUT intrinsic or diskpack SQUASH intrinsic.
 EXECUTE Program is executing.
 HANDLERS Program is any type of handler (BNA, WFL, time sharing).
 LOADMP Program is LOADMP intrinsic.
 MCS Program is Message Control System (MCS).
 PACKUP Program is PACKUP intrinsic.

-SHAREHNDL Program is a timesharing handler program (for example, CANDE).
+SHAREHNDL Program is a timesharing handler program (for.example, CANDE).
 SORT Program is SORT: or SORT. intrinsic.
 TIMESHARE Program is executed as time sharing task.
 WFLHNDL Program is a Work Flow Language (WFL) handler.